masdjab/elang/README.md

 Programming language written by Heryudi Praja (mr_orche@yahoo.com)

 ## What is Elang?
-Elang is a programming language written in Ruby.
+Elang is a programming language written in Ruby and fasm (flat assembler).
 It has Ruby like syntax, but compiles to native code.
 Currently, only Windows COM 16-bit format supported.
 The development of this language is focused mainly for writing operating system in easy way.

 ## Objectives and Features
 - Easy